cauemustafa/cauemustafa/README.md

 - 🌱 I’m currently learning **Typescript** and **POO**

-- 💬 Talk to me about **digital permaculture, open source and any of languages or tools bellow**
+- 💬 Talk to me about **digital permaculture, Free Software and any of languages or tools bellow**

 - ⚡ Curious fact **i love collect seeds in nature**